 If you’ve ever wondered what you can do with old toothbrushes other than throwing them away, this is where you will want to keep them.
-With baking soda you make a paste by mixing it with water.
+With baking soda, you make a paste by mixing it with water.
 Stir the mixture until it reaches the consistency of toothpaste.
 Are you seeing any kind of connection here?
 Then once you get the desired texture, spread some of that paste over the grout and let it sit for up to 15-minutes.
 After the time has passed, grab that nasty old toothbrush and scrub the baking soda paste as if you were giving the grout a good cleaning.
 Rinse with water and wipe with a damp towel.

 3 – White Vinegar

 Here’s another way to use vinegar other than for dipping your French fries.
 All you need is a dilution of two parts vinegar to one part water.
-Add a few drop of dish soap and place the entire mixture into a spray bottle.
-Spray some of the solution onto grout and let it stand (or sit) for up to 15-minutes.
+Add a few drops of dish soap and place the entire mixture into a spray bottle.
+Spray some of the solutions onto grout and let it stand (or sit) for up to 15-minutes.
 After the time has passed, prepare a damp sponge with baking soda and wipe the grout clean.
 The baking soda will act to neutralize the vinegar.
 After you have wiped the grout clean, follow with a rinse of clean water.

 Cleaning Guidelines – Stuff You Need To Know Before You Clean

 Funny how this section follows the parts that tell you different ways to clean tile and grout, isn’t it?
 Well, there’s a reason for it.
 The idea is to get you thinking about how easy you can do this job on your own.
-But before you tackle that grayish glob of stuff growing between your shower tiles you need to do some very important prep work.
+But before you tackle that grayish glob of stuff growing between the shower tiles you need to do some very important prep work.
 Here’s where we will cover those details for you.

 Tools of The Trade

 We’ve mentioned old toothbrushes already but it bears repeating.
 They are effective in getting into nooks and crannies and can actually ‘brush’ your grout clean.
 The same can be said about a stiff nylon brush.
 Do not use metal bristles of any kind.
 They will scratch the grout and they will scratch the tile.
-The last thing you need in a groove carved into grout as all that does is encourage bacteria growth by giving it a place to move in and expand.
+The last thing you need in a groove carved into grout as all that does is encouraging bacteria growth by giving it a place to move in and expand.

 Other Valuable Tips To Keep In Mind